pass-me-dachips/gce/upcoming.md

 - an additional support for web urls(git) instead of relying on only file paths as args in commands like `install`, `pkg add` and `start`.

-- additional built-in packages: http client, live server, word finders/ replacers, and "the gce anot project: remember, upcoming, gitignore, fs, pins".
+- additional built-in packages: http client, live server, word finders/ replacers, and "the gce anot project: remember, upcoming, fs, pins".